Away All Boats: Production

 The Navy also granted a two-week leave of absence for Ralph Scalzo, a landing boat coxswain, who took part in filming in the Caribbean and was needed for added closeup shots in Hollywood.

 Away All Boats is one of the few films made in VistaVision at a studio other than Paramount.
 The film made use of the Perspecta stereo process for its soundtrack.

 Clint Eastwood's role is a brief speaking one (with one line of dialog spoken by another actor), as a Navy medical corpsman assisting the ship's captain after he is severely wounded while trying to save his ship.

-The script, script revisions, and status reports dealing with the Department of Defense Film and Television liaison office is kept in the Georgetown University Library Department of Defense Film Collection.
+The script, script revisions, and status reports dealing with the Department of Defense Film and Television liaison office are kept in the Georgetown University Library Department of Defense Film Collection.

 Reception

 A review in The New York Times by Bosley Crowther found the early scenes in the film confusing, particularly the motivation of the characters played by Jeff Chandler (Captain Jebediah Hawks) and Lex Barker (Commander Quigley).
 He also found it an efficient service film in which “all the confusions are adjusted and everybody comes out a hero in the end”.